Skip to Content

 Managing Treatment and Follow-Up Care

 Pleural mesothelioma patients may go through several cycles of chemotherapy treatment.
-One study found patients are likely to go through at least six cycles of cisplatin and pemetrexed treatment.
+One study found patients are likely to go through at least 6 cycles of cisplatin and pemetrexed treatment.
 It is important for patients treated with cisplatin to take it easy during treatment cycles.

 • Avoiding areas where they might contract an infection